ipph-development/assessments/readme.md

 The app only has one page /.
 Hence, no routing required.

-The app fetches the results from this API call (https://api.github.com/users/[your-github-username]) with any GitHub username.
+The app fetches the results from this API call (https://api.github.com/users/[your-github-username]) with **any** GitHub username.

-The user enters the GitHub username in a search bar.
+The user enters the username in a search bar to fetch the result.

 After the result has been fetched, present the following on the page: